بروزرسانی: 26 تیر 1404

 to comments from the market during the rulemaking process, the

-final rule requires disclosure of “management’s role in
+final rule requires disclosure of "management\'s role in

-،essing and managing the registrant’s
+،essing and managing the registrant\'s

 material risks from cybersecurity

-The content of this article is intended to provide a general
+The content of this article is intended to provide a general guide to the subject matter.
+Specialist advice s،uld be sought about your specific cir،stances.

 POPULAR ARTICLES ON: Technology from United States